dragonflyoss/website/docs/en-us/overview/what_is_dragonfly.md

 - **Passive CDN**: The CDN mechanism can avoid repetitive remote downloads.
 - **Strong consistency**: Dragonfly can make sure that all downloaded files are consistent even if users do not provide any check code (MD5).
 - **Disk protection and highly efficient IO**: Prechecking disk space, delaying synchronization, writing file blocks in the best order, isolating net-read/disk-write, and so on.
-- **High performance**: Cluster Manager is completely closed-loop, which means that it doesn't rely on any database or distributed cache, processing requests with extremely high performance.
+- **High performance**: SuperNode is completely closed-loop, which means that it doesn't rely on any database or distributed cache, processing requests with extremely high performance.
-- **Auto-isolation of Exception**: Dragonfly will automatically isolate exception nodes (peer or Cluster Manager) to improve download stability.
+- **Auto-isolation of Exception**: Dragonfly will automatically isolate exception nodes (peer or SuperNode) to improve download stability.
-- **No pressure on file source**: Generally, only a few Cluster Managers will download files from the source.
+- **No pressure on file source**: Generally, only a few SuperNodes will download files from the source.
 - **Support standard HTTP header**: Support submitting authentication information through HTTP header.
 - **Effective concurrency control of Registry Auth**: Reduce the pressure on the Registry Auth Service.
 - **Simple and easy to use**: Very few configurations are needed.